Skip to content

 Note: This is a general outline of the DDS/PhD curriculum and may vary depending on the individual student, for example, didactic and clinical performance, research progress, etc.

-For DDS/PhD students, the following courses are mandatory:
+Core Courses for DDS/PhD (minimum 56 credits).
+The following courses are mandatory:

 • OHS 550 – Directed Studies in Oral Health Sciences/DPH (completed during DDS training)